Earn A Master's Degree In Catholic Theology

 The Program is presented in a hybrid format: in-class and online.
-The in-class feature provides students a one week intellectual and spiritual summer retreat, including lectures, seminars, opportunities for prayer, mass, and contemplation.
-Moreover students will come to one of the world’s great cities – New Orleans – to learn theology while absorbing its rich cultural traditions – food, music, art, and religion.
-The online feature allows maximum flexibility for students to live while learning, in synchronous online seminars during the semester or independent study, while raising their family, working, enjoying retirement, etc.
+Students will study Theology in The culture of one of the world’s great cities – New Orleans – to learn theology while absorbing its rich cultural traditions – food, music, art, and religion.
+The online feature allows maximum flexibility for students to live while learning, in synchronous online or in-person classes, while raising their family, working, enjoying retirement, etc. Graduate Students will also have the opportunity to earn credit in a study abroad program.

 The MACT Program seeks to cultivate informed and independent thinkers capable of lifelong theological study and applying their knowledge to diverse situations: among their families, colleagues, friends, patients, clients, and others.
 By the end of the Program, students have travelled far enough to know their faith and to proclaim the Good News reasonably, reflectively, and responsibly.